pgiacome/HornetQMDG/README.md

 - [Support](#support)

 ## Introduction
-In these GitHub repository I store the full code example of my book HornetQ Messaging Developers' Guide (a.k.a HornetQMDG)  (https://www.packtpub.com/product/hornetq-messaging-developer-s-guide/9781849518406)
+In these GitHub repository I store the full code example of my book HornetQ Messaging Developers' Guide (a.k.a HornetQMDG)  (https://www.packtpub.com/product/hornetq-messaging-developer-s-guide/9781849518406).
+The framework is quite outdated but I like to think that in the desperate race for the latest technology (Kafka looks like the winner from the latest polls), someone might be interested in understanding some outdated technologies.
+Sometimes studying history could be self-satisfactory from someone.
+Basically you need to have a fully installed instance of HornetQ running in your machine to make the examples work.
+Apart from chapter 8 that uses only the jars for runnning a standalone distance the other chapter examples heavily depends of the server running in a standalone instance.
+Beacuse I never really appreciate the Ecplise ecosystem so the whole book example are based on NetBeans develpment platform, you need it for compiling the code (I told you it is a little bit outdated!).
-## Example
+## Running the code
 ```js
 var html = require('choo/html')
 var devtools = require('choo-devtools')